wvitzthum/modelServer/README.md

 ### Testing pbtxt configurations
-The output of the following can be used to validate the pbtxt files are in correct shape.
+The output of the following can be used to validate that the pbtxt files are in the correct shape.
 They can be a bit tricky to get right.
 ```bash
 docker run --gpus=all -it --shm-size=256m --rm -p8000:8000 -p8001:8001 -p8002:8002 -v {PATH/TO/MODELS}\models:/models nvcr.io/nvidia/tritonserver:23.05-py